 |Elliott Sound Products||Project 99|

 Frequencies below 20Hz are usually not able to be reproduced, and with the exception of synthesisers and pipe organs, are not a wanted part of the audio spectrum.
 This is especially troublesome with phono systems, since many of the vinyl discs you treasure (or wish to transcribe to CD) will be warped to some degree.
-Any warp in a vinyl disc will cause large outputs in the subsonic region, typically well below 20Hz.
+Any warp in a vinyl disc will cause large outputs in the infrasonic region, typically well below 20Hz.
+While often referred to as 'subsonic', the correct terminology is 'infrasonic' ('subsonic' means slower than the speed of sound, 343m/s).

 For example, a 33 1/3 RPM album with a single warped section will create a signal in the pickup at 0.55 Hz (33.3 RPM / 60 = 0.555 Hz).
 This is a signal that will cause significant cone movement, but is undesirable in the extreme.
 Not only will vented subs be completely unable to handle such a signal linearly, but sealed subs will also be stressed.
 Large amounts of available power will be wasted trying to reproduce a signal that was never intended to be there in the first place.

-To be effective, a subsonic filter has to be very steep - this allows all wanted frequencies to get through, and rejects those that will only cause problems.
+To be effective, an infrasonic filter has to be very steep - this allows all wanted frequencies to get through, and rejects those that will only cause problems.
+Even 24dB/ octave is likely to be marginal, especially when driving a transformer load.

-Another area where a steep subsonic rolloff is essential is driving a distribution transformer - typically for 70V or 100V public address systems as used in offices, factories, etc. Any subsonic signal that gets through the amplifier and saturates the transformer is likely to cause either amplifier failure, gross distortion, or commonly both.
+A steep infrasonic rolloff is essential is driving a distribution transformer - typically for 70V or 100V public address systems as used in offices, shopping centres, factories, etc. Any very low frequency signal that gets through the amplifier and saturates the transformer is likely to cause either amplifier failure, gross distortion, or commonly both.
 See High Voltage Audio Systems for the details.
-A subsonic filter is absolutely essential in these systems, but even some amplifier manufacturers don't seem to appreciate the risks.
+An infrasonic filter is absolutely essential in these systems, but even some amplifier manufacturers don't seem to appreciate the risks.
 With 70V and 100V public address systems, there is usually no reason to reproduce anything below 80Hz, even for background 'music'.

 Photo of Completed P99 Revision-B Board

-At least one rumble filter circuit that uses a method of summing the channels below 140Hz, and although this is effective in removing the low frequency rumble (or sub-rumble in this case) component, it causes frequency response aberrations that are unacceptable.
-The subsonic frequencies generated by record warp are by nature out of phase.
+At least one published rumble filter circuit uses a method of summing the channels below 140Hz, and although this is effective in removing the low frequency rumble (or sub-rumble in this case) component, it causes frequency response aberrations that are unacceptable.
+The infrasonic frequencies generated by record warp are by nature out of phase.
 The mono component of a vinyl disc is lateral, whereas warp signals are vertical.
-Stereo signals are at ±45° The summing method was examined in great detail before deciding that it should not be used if the overall frequency response of the disc is to be preserved.
+Stereo signals are at ±45° The summing method was examined carefully before deciding that it should not be used if the overall frequency response of the disc is to be preserved.
 Summing also cannot be used with a mono signal, and that would limit the usefulness of the filter.

 The circuit shown is a conventional Sallen-Key filter, but some simplifications have been made so that the number of different value components is minimised.
 The Q of the filters has been optimised to allow a higher input impedance than would otherwise be possible, with the final Q of the two filters being almost exactly 0.707 (i.e. a traditional Butterworth filter).
 Although in theory the tolerance of both resistors and capacitors should be 1% or better, in reality it is not that important.
 1% metal film resistors are recommended (as always) but only for lowest noise, and capacitors are standard (i.e. 5% or 10%) tolerance.
 Yes, this will cause the response to deviate from that shown below (see Figure 2), but compared to other errors in the system (recording EQ, room LF node problems, etc.) these may be considered minor.